TechTucson/TC2-BBS-mesh/README.md

   - Adding a Bot that tells you the time.
   - Adding a Bot that tells you the sunset/sunrise.
   - Adding some sort of ADSB Functionality
   - Adding some sort of APRS Functionality
+- Subsequent README files as well as examples will be added for each of these enhancements